For us, the cornerstone of sandwich artistry is knowing how to make the perfect BLT recipe.

 - Allow bread to cool slightly.

-- Add a second piece of bread, grilled side up.
+- Add the second piece of bread, grilled side up.

 - Serve with your preferred sides and enjoy!

 Nutrition Information:Yield: 2 Serving Size: 1

 Amount Per Serving: Calories: 800Total Fat: 42gSaturated Fat: 14gTrans Fat: 1gUnsaturated Fat: 24gCholesterol: 65mgSodium: 1606mgCarbohydrates: 81gFiber: 11gSugar: 10gProtein: 29g

 Cook Your Bacon in the Oven!

 Cook your bacon in the oven to help cook it without making it too crispy.

 You can also put a weight on top to prevent the bacon from shrinking while cooking.